kresli/mstb/README.md

 | ---------- | ---------- |
 | NO         | YES        |

+Its necessary to keep bundle as a class in TypeScript to simplify types, but not neccessary in Javascript.
-In Javascript you can simply use method without class eg:
+In Javascript you can simply use method without class.

 ```js
 class BoxCtrl extends Controller({}) {}